chito365/uk/_posts/1/4/2021-04-04-austin-mahone.md

-His first single, &#8220;11:11,&#8221; climbed to #19 on the Billboard Heatseekers Songs chart, and was followed by his second single, &#8220;Say Somethin,&#8221; which hit #34 on the Billboard Pop Songs chart.
+His first single, &#8220;11:11,&#8221; climbed to number 19 on the Billboard Heatseekers Songs chart, and was followed by his second single, &#8220;Say Somethin,&#8221; which hit number 34 on the Billboard Pop Songs chart.